kayceegriffeth/true-crime-archive/README.md

 True Crime Archive is a full-stack web application that lets users explore and organize true-crime cases.
-It includes a Java Spring Boot backend, a React frontend, and a MySQL database with pre-loaded sample data.
+It includes a Java Spring Boot backend, a React frontend, and a MySQL database populated automatically through a single data.sql file.
+This project demonstrates full-stack development, REST API design, database modeling, role-based UI behavior, and automated testing on both the frontend and backend.
 _______________________________________________________________________________________
 ⚙️ Tech Stack
 Frontend